 Can I freeze chicken curry?

 Yes!
 Chicken curry is perfect for freezing.
-Store portions of the curry in freezer safe containers for up to three months.
+Store portions of the curry in freezer safe containers or bags and for up to three months.

 Defrost in the fridge overnight before reheating.
 I find it best to reheat the curry on the hob.
 The chicken soaks all the sauce up and it will be less “saucy” while reheating, so you will probably need to add a little water or stock.
 Sometimes I add a little more coconut milk instead.